Arts & Humanities Building Room 3R34

 Students with health problems must inform the Kinesiology Undergraduate Program Office, and provide appropriate medical support documentation.

 All students must at their own expense, acquire current certification in standard First Aid and Cardio-Pulmonary Resuscitation (Level C) prior to the completion of second year.
-The deadline for submission of the aforementioned current certification to the Undergraduate Program Office in Room 2225, 3M Centre, is April 30.
+The deadline for submission of the aforementioned current certification to the Undergraduate Program Office is April 30.
 Students who fail to comply by the deadline date will not be reviewed for progression to third year of their program.
 Contact the Undergraduate Program Office for further information and acceptable levels of certification.

-Kinesiology Physical Activity Skills and Coaching courses refer to the following Kinesiology courses: Kinesiology 2900-2999, Kinesiology 3900-3999.
+Kinesiology movement courses refer to Kinesiology courses: Kinesiology numbered 2900-2999.

-Prior to graduation, a student must complete a minimum of four 0.25 credit courses (or equivalent) in all Kinesiology degree programs, unless designated otherwise.
+Prior to graduation, a student must complete a minimum of two 0.5 credit movement courses in all Kinesiology degree programs, unless designated otherwise.
 Normally these courses will be taken in year 2.

 Some of these activity courses may require additional expense by the student.